folio-org/folio-org.github.io/guides/module-descriptor.md

 As explained in the Okapi Guide, the LaunchDescriptor can be a separate descriptor, or be part of the ModuleDescriptor.
 The LaunchDescriptor can utilise various methods for [deployment](https://github.com/folio-org/okapi/blob/master/doc/guide.md#deployment).

+### Default LD Docker properties

 For the suite of [back-end modules](/source-code/#server-side) that are hosted at folio-org, each one has a LaunchDescriptor for Docker, and the LD is included in the module's ModuleDescriptor file.

 This enables ready default deployment.

-The properties correlate with that used by [folio-ansible](https://github.com/folio-org/folio-ansible/tree/master/group_vars) for the FOLIO [reference environments](/guides/automation/#reference-environments).
+Each module's LD settings are used directly in the FOLIO [reference environments](/guides/automation/#reference-environments).
-Note that these installations have a small amount of data and low activity load.
+Note that those installations have a small amount of data and low activity load.
+Other installations would probably adjust or replace these LDs.

+**Note:** 20190905:
+Please await the initial roll-out of these new LaunchDescriptors, as this roll-out needs to be co-ordinated ([FOLIO-2234](https://issues.folio.org/browse/FOLIO-2234) for the core modules, and [FOLIO-2235](https://issues.folio.org/browse/FOLIO-2235) for the non-core modules).

 ### General LD properties